ajwije/Wijeratne_lab/_pages/grad-mentoring.md

 - **Attend and actively participate in all group meetings.** We meet weekly.
 Be prepared for each meeting.
 Be engaged and ask scientific questions.
 If you are presenting, have your slides organized and practice ahead of time.

 ## Vacation
 Aside from university holidays, each person is given 4 weeks of vacation a year.
 Let me know when you are planning on going on vacation so I am not expecting to hear from you.
-Let me know ahead of time if you will be going on vacation.
-I need to know three weeks in advance of a one-week vacation, and longer if you plan on taking all your vacation at once.
-You are responsible for organizing the care of your experiments, and plants.
-Graduate students do not get summers off or spring break off (this will be part of your vacation allotment).